Trip Lead: Kevin Yarbrough

 Location: Walden, CO.
 Elevation: 8,100 feet.

 Flies: Chironomids 10, 12, 14 in red, black, and purple; leeches in size 10-14 black; Scuds in tan, pink, and grey sizes 12, 14, and 16.
 An angler should carry standard pheasant tail patterns (especially flashbacks) in brown and olive, sizes 14 and 16; plus some Hare’s Ears in the same sizes and colors.
-For night fishing, a mouse pattern and some big streamers are a good idea.
-According to the folks at Cutthroat Anglers, “The lakes have prolific damselfly, Callibaetis, and chironomid hatches.
+For night fishing, a mouse pattern and some big streamers are a must.
+According to the folks at North Park Anglers, “The lakes have prolific damselfly, Callibaetis, and chironomid hatches.
 When no hatch is present, anglers will find fish nymphing weed beds and drop offs.”

 REGISTRATION: Registration opens 6 weeks prior to trip start.
 Register here.